 But she was incomplete.

 When it was William’s turn to speak, he did not defend his reputation.
-He did not talk about donations, influence, or resources.
+He did not mention philanthropy, connections, resources, or legacy.

 He simply said, “This child did not manipulate me.
 He reminded me how to be human.
-My children stood that night because he gave them something I had failed to give them for three years—hope without pressure.
-If the court believes I am fit to raise him, I will spend the rest of my life proving worthy of that trust.”
+My children stood that night because he gave them something I had failed to give them for three years — hope without pressure.
+If the court believes I am fit to raise him, I will spend the rest of my life trying to deserve that trust.”

 The adoption was not approved that day.